 “We don’t call people to embrace heterosexuality,” Lambert said.
 “We call people to embrace Christian faithfulness.”

 So the question is simple.
 Is there room for the Revoice project in there?
 It would seem so.
-If orientation is something that Christian pastoral counseling is supposed to “leave alone,” aiming instead for “faithfulness” and “singleness” and a “life of celibacy,” that does not have to be “heterosexual” to be faithful, then we should just leave that part alone.
-Right?
+If orientation is something that Christian pastoral counseling is supposed to “leave alone,” aiming instead for “faithfulness” and “singleness” and a “life of celibacy,” that does not have to be “heterosexual” to be faithful,

 So a few quick words are needed on whether or not same-sexual orientation is “reversible” in this life.
 And the answer to that question is that you don’t work on people like pastors were mechanics and parishioners were carburetors.
 For various reasons, the effeminacy of some does lie pretty close to the bone, and that is the battle they will have until they die.
 For numerous others, their same-sex attraction can be successfully mortified in this life, and they can marry someone of the opposite sex and live a faithful Christian life in an ordinary way, and go to bed every night in a bed with heterosexual residents.